Cubie87/cubie87.github.io/posts/2024-a1708/repair.md

 ## Stability Testing

 Considering I just ripped off two capacitors (C6465 cause it was dead, and C7050 cause I killed it while de-soldering), it would be prudent to test the stability of the voltage bus.
+This is ongoing as I write this.